-Every so often, the quality of the photographs provided in a Craigslist ad makes us stop and take notice.
-In our latest example, the pictures of this modified 1962 Austin Healey 3000 MkII roadster here on Craigslist in Thousand Oaks, California, are extremely crisp with perfect lighting.
+Every so often, the quality of the photographs in a Craigslist ad makes us stop and notice.
+In our latest example, the pictures of this modified 1962 Austin Healey 3000 MkII roadster for sale, listed on Craigslist in Thousand Oaks, California, are extremely crisp with perfect lighting.
 We plan to reach out to the seller to confirm what camera they used and if they performed any post-editing to enhance the look of the shots.

 Great pictures aside, the seller reports their Big Healey features a rebuilt engine and a number of competition style changes such as the gas filler cap, Sebring-Style cut windscreen (the original unit will be included as part of the sale), and a roll bar.
 Additionally, the car features a more modern Toyota 5-speed manual that is a common update to many vintage British sports cars of the period.

 Currently offered for $42,000 or the best offer, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for Austin Healey 3000 MkII’s produced in 1961 and 1962.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Big Healey featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #4 “Fair” estimate of $27,500 and its #3 “Good” appraisal of $45,000.